darenliang/reddit-mailer/readme.md

 ![](https://raw.githubusercontent.com/George-lewis/reddit-mailer/master/screenshots/mail.png)

-# Building It
+# Acquiring It

-If you're on Windows execute the batch file, else `go build`!
+If you're on Windows or Linux go ahead and grab an artifact from the Github Actions tab then go to `Using It`.

+Or if want to build, run `go build .` on linux and run the batch file if you're on Windows.

+If you're on MacOS the situation is more complicated, please read: https://github.com/getlantern/systray#macos

 # Using It